 TIER 4: Any person who works closely with the municipal clerk, such as an employee in the city manager’s office, mayor’s office or city attorney’s office, or someone who is pursuing certification or recertification as a Texas Registered Municipal Clerk (TRMC) through the Texas Municipal Clerks Certification Program (TMCCP) may also become a member of the NTMCA by submitting an application and paying the required dues, and will be granted voting rights.
 This person may serve on any committee within the organization.

 TIER 5: Vendors and other sponsors may become members of the NTMCA by submitting an application and paying the required dues, but will not be granted voting rights.
-This person may not serve on any committee within the organization.
+This member may not serve on any committee within the organization.

 ARTICLE IV – OFFICERS